Robert hits 3-run HR in 10th, White Sox beat Royals 5-2

+CHICAGO (AP) — As soon as bat met ball, Luis Robert knew.
+The prized rookie watched as his first game-ending home run sailed over the wall and the White Sox once again grabbed a share of the AL Central lead.

-CHICAGO (AP) — Prized rookie Luis Robert hit his first game-ending homer, a three-run drive in the 10th inning that gave the Chicago White Sox a 5-2 victory over the Kansas City Royals on Sunday.
+Robert belted a three-run drive in the 10th inning that gave the Chicago White Sox a 5-2 victory over the Kansas City Royals on Sunday.

 Dane Dunning threw five no-hit innings before being pulled from his second major league start, and the surging White Sox won for the 11th time in 13 games to move into a first-place tie with Cleveland in the AL Central.

-Kansas City reliever Tyler Zuber (1-2) intentionally walked José Abreu to start the 10th, putting runners on first and second.
-James McCann struck out, but Robert drove the next pitch to left field for his ninth home run — tops among big league rookies.
+Kansas City reliever Tyler Zuber (1-2) intentionally walked José Abreu to start the 10th, putting runners on first and second before James McCann struck out.
+Robert drove the next pitch a few feet beyond the left-field wall after being retired on two long fly balls earlier in the game.
+The home run was the Cuban slugger’s ninth, tops among big league rookies.

+“I am super happy,” Robert said through a translator.
+“Very excited about this moment. … It’s very special.
+But I still know that I have a lot of room to improve and to keep learning this game.
+I’m just going to keep working hard and doing whatever it takes to get better.”

 Five days after Chicago ace Lucas Giolito tossed the first no-hitter of this pandemic-shortened season, Dunning put on quite a performance of his own.

 The 25-year-old right-hander struck out seven and allowed just one runner, when he walked Maikel Franco on a 3-2 count with one out in the third.
-Dunning threw 79 pitches, 45 for strikes, after being recalled from Chicago’s alternate site.
+Dunning threw 79 pitches, 45 for strikes, after being recalled from Chicago’s alternate training site.

 The White Sox were rolling along with a 2-0 lead in the sixth when Cam Gallagher broke up the no-hit bid with a one-out double against Jimmy Cordero.
 Whit Merrifield drove in Gallagher with a single and tied it in the eighth with a solo homer against Steve Cishek.